 - We set the thresholds to include or exclude particular cities we knew.

-- Institutions of the populated, dynamic or touristic areas produced more data.
+- Institutions of the populated, dynamic or touristic areas produce more data.
 For instance, biking and hiking paths had to be taken from OpenStreetMap since it was not produced by every department’s institutions.

 - Let’s not worry about that too much since the selection process also feels arbitrary.
 Displaying cities that weren’t meeting our criteria allowed to put some of them in our wishes.

 We will use: